Bidirectional Uncertainty-Based Active Learning for Open Set Annotation: Methodology

 \textbf{Notations.} In open-set annotation (OSA) settings, there are two labeled data pools: $D_{l}^{kno} =\left \{ (x_{i}^{l}, y_{i}^{l} ) \right \}_{i=1}^{n_{l}^{kno} }$ for known classes and $D_{l}^{unk} =\left \{ (x_{i}^{l}) \right \}_{i=1}^{n_{l}^{unk} }$ for unknown classes, as well as an unlabeled data pool: $D_{u} = \left \{ (x_{i}^{u} ) \right \}_{i = 1}^{n_{u}^{kno} } \cup \left \{ (x_{i}^{u} ) \right \}_{i = 1}^{n_{u}^{unk} }$ containing examples from both known and unknown classes.
 Each known class example belongs to one of $K$ known classes in the label space $\mathcal{Y} =\left \{ 1,2,\dots, K \right \} $.
 The unknown class examples are uniformly grouped into one category, denoted as $y=\emptyset $.
 In each training round, active learning (AL) queries a batch of $b$ examples according to a given query strategy $\mathcal{A}$, denoted as $X_{query} = X_{query}^{kno} \cup X_{query}^{unk}$.
 Once the labeled feedback is obtained, we can calculate a ratio $r = \frac{|X_{query}^{kno}|}{|X_{query}|} $ to represent the precision of known classes.

 \textbf{Overview.} The proposed Bidirectional Uncertainty-based Active Learning (BUAL) framework is depicted in Figure \ref{fig.3}.
-In each iteration, there are in general three steps: \begin{itemize}

-\item Model Training: the algorithm first trains a target classifier in a normal learning manner, dubbed positive classifier $f_p(\cdot )$.
+In each iteration, there are in general three steps: \begin{itemize} \item Model Training: the algorithm first trains a target classifier in a normal learning manner, dubbed positive classifier $f_p(\cdot )$.
 Then, the algorithm fine-tunes the classifier with a new classifier head by the proposed \textit{Random Label Negative Learning} method, dubbed negative classifier $f_n(\cdot )$.
-Similar to \cite{ning2022active}, a $K+1$ auxiliary classifier $f_{aux}(\cdot )$ is trained in parallel.
+Similar to~\cite{ning2022active}, a $K+1$ auxiliary classifier $f_{aux}(\cdot )$ is trained in parallel.

 \item Example Selection: the \textit{Bidirectional Uncertainty Sampling Strategy} estimates uncertainty bidirectionally using both the positive and negative classifier heads.
 This estimation is combined with dynamic balance factors generated by the auxiliary classifier and query feedback to select the most informative known class examples.